Fabrianese

-The Fabrianese is a modern breed of domestic sheep from the Marche region of central Italy.
+The Fabrianese is a modern Italian breed of domestic sheep from the Marche region of central Italy.
 It takes its name from the town and comune of Fabriano, in the province of Ancona.
-The Fabrianese was created as a dual-purpose breed in the 1960s by cross-breeding local breeds of the Apennines of the Marche with rams of the Bergamasca breed from the Alps of Lombardy.
+It was created as a dual-purpose breed in the 1960s by cross-breeding local breeds of the Apennines of the Marche with rams of the Bergamasca breed from the Alps of Lombardy.
 It is raised in the eastern foothills of the Apennines, in the provinces of Ancona, Ascoli Piceno and Macerata in the Marche, and in the province of Terni in Umbria.

 History

+The Fabrianese was created as a dual-purpose breed in the 1960s by cross-breeding local breeds of the Apennines of the Marche with rams of the Bergamasca breed from the Alps of Lombardy.
+It takes its name from the town and comune of Fabriano, in the province of Ancona.